mcba1n/chessboard-arrows/README.md

     </script>
 </html>
 ```

-chessboard-arrows is configured by two drawing parameters:
+# Options
+chessboard-arrows is initialised by `ChessboardArrows(resFactor, colour)`, where the following parameters are given as arguments:
-  -`resFactor`: the ratio of the canvas size and board size.
+  * `resFactor`: the ratio of the canvas size and board size.
 Increase this to get a higher DPI.
-  -`colour`: the colour of the arrows and circles.
+  * `colour`: the colour of the arrows and circles.